 Is It Worth the Cost?

 At around $103.34 per person, the price covers transportation, entrance fees, and tastings.
-When you consider the intimate setting, knowledgeable guides, and the opportunity to sample high-quality oils, many find this to be good value.
+When you consider the intimate setting, guides, and the opportunity to sample high-quality oils, many find this to be good value.
 It’s a hands-on experience that’s far more enriching than simply buying oils in a store, especially if you’re interested in understanding the craft and history behind them.

 However, if you’re looking for a very relaxed, unhurried experience or plan to visit multiple farms, this might feel a bit structured.
 But for most, the combination of scenery, storytelling, and tasting makes it worthwhile.